1stBoltCrux/webpack-component-config/README.md

 Webpack is configured to minify css/scss and js.

+### Commands

-npm run build - builds components to dist/components - each one having their own template/css/js files
+*npm run build* - builds components to dist/components - each one having their own template/css/js files

-npm run start - starts a dev server on port 9000 - example: localhost:9000/components/<your-components-directory-name>
+*npm run start* - starts webpack-dev-server on port 9000 - *example: localhost:9000/components/<your-components-directory-name>*